Henry H. Spalding: Whitman massacre

 On November 29, 1847, Marcus and Narcissa Whitman and twelve male emigrants (ten adult men and two boys of 15 and 18) of their mission at Waiilatpu, Washington were killed at the hands of several Cayuse.
 The natives blamed them for introducing deadly diseases, including the measles, as the tribe had experienced a recent epidemic and a number of children had died.
 The Spaldings' daughter Eliza, who was staying at the Whitman's mission school, escaped injury along with 45 other women and children.
 Little Eliza served as a translator, as she was the only survivor knowing Nez Perce.
 Two days later en route to the Whitmans', Spalding learned of the murders from Catholic priest John Baptist Brouillet, who had heard what had happened and had gone to the mission to assist with the burials.
 He warned Spalding that he too might be in danger.
 Spalding secured some provisions from the priest and headed for Fort Walla Walla.
-Spalding was able to rejoin his family at Lapwai, Idaho| where they had found shelter with William Craig and the Nez Perce, who held the Spaulding party as "hostages for peace".
+Spalding was able to rejoin his family at Lapwai, Idaho where they had found shelter with William Craig and the Nez Perce, who held the Spalding party as "hostages for peace".
 From there, he wrote Bishop Francis Norbert Blanchet, requesting he use his influence to forestall any military reprisals.

 After a tense month negotiating the release of the massacre survivors, protected by some friendly Nez Perce, the Spalding family evacuated down the Columbia to Oregon City, Oregon.
 The Spaldings were brought into the home of Alvin T. Smith in what is now Forest Grove, Oregon.
 They stayed with the Smiths for a few months while the ABCFM was notified (via ship).
 After reaching safety, Spalding was less eager for peace.
 His brother-in-law joined the punitive expedition, and Spalding pledged $500 from the American Board for its expenses.
 Concerned over continuing violence between Native Americans and settlers in the area, and against Spalding's wishes, the ABCFM decided to make the abandonment of the mission permanent.

 He was much discomfited when his letter to Bishop Blanchet became public and blamed Blanchet.
 Upon further reflection, Spalding, who had long held deep-seated feelings against Catholics, decided that they were behind the massacre.
 When the Oregon Spectator refused to become embroiled in a religious dispute, Spalding published his views in the short-lived Oregon American and Evangelical Unionist.
 Peter Hardeman Burnett responded with a rebuttal in the August 1848 issue.
 Father Brouillet, who had warned Spalding at some considerable risk, felt Spalding most ungrateful.
 Brouillet's account was printed in the New York Freeman's Journal.